tethyrplays/tethyrplays/campaign/2021-lmop-with-dm-nicole.md

 Thursday, March 18, 2021 @ 12:30 to 2:30 p.m.
 PST

-<i class="fas fa-money-check-alt"></i> Payment due by Wednesday.
+<i class="fas fa-money-check-alt"></i> Payment due by Wednesday, March 17.
 See Discord for details.

 ---